Best Car Mounts for Google Pixel

 Hop in the car, and your phone mounts in a snap.
 This is about as minimalist as it gets in terms of car mounts.
 Making sharp turns and hitting potholes?
 No worries: The magnet is super strong and the magnetic ball moves with your phone to prevent it from falling off.

-If you want a mounting system that nigh unnoticeable, the Nite Ize Steelie is your slick solution.
+If you want a mounting system that nigh unnoticeable, the Nite Ize Steelie is your slick solution for around $20.

 Kenu Airframe Plus Portable Car Mount+